kong-education/edu-student-assignments/konnect_for_developers/README.md

 3. Generate a credential.
 4. Using your credential, test your access and verify that the gateway is routing to your application properly.
 5. View the analytics for your API product in Konnect Analytics.

-### BONUS TASK

-1. Make an adjustment to your OAS.
-2. Run through the process above again.
-3. Promote your new API product version and deprecate the old version.